Mathern: Origins of the village

 An authoritative local history suggests that the settlement originates from a time when the St. Pierre Pill, an inlet off the Severn Estuary, was larger and much more important than now, and met an ancient ridgeway which passed through Shirenewton towards Monmouth.
 The inlet was originally known as Porthiscoed ("harbour below the woods"), which, as Portskewett, later became the name of a nearby village.

 Mathern was originally known as Merthyr-Tewdrig ("burial-place of Tewdrig"), after the martyrdom of St. Tewdrig, king of Gwent and Glywysing.
 According to the Book of Llandaff, Tewdrig (or Tewdric) was wounded at Tintern around the year 630, after fighting the invading Saxons with his son Meurig ap Tewdrig.
 His wounds were washed at a spring, where he died.
 A church was erected on the site of his burial at Mathern, and he was later revered as a martyr and saint.

 In his memory, Meurig gave the surrounding land, extending for several miles, to the Bishops of Llandaff.
 During the 12th century, the shorter name Mateyrn, meaning "place of a king", came into common use for the village; Meurig's name is perpetuated in the neighbouring village of Pwllmeyric.

+The village is designated as a Conservation Area.

 Notable buildings

 St Tewdric's Church

 The existing parish church of St. Tewdric dates largely from the late 15th century, when it was rebuilt on an earlier foundation by John Marshall, Bishop of Llandaff, in the Perpendicular architectural style.
 However, parts dating from the 12th and 13th centuries are still visible.
 The church is the supposed resting place of St. Tewdric; on the north wall of the chancel is a tablet installed in the 17th century by Francis Godwin, Bishop of Llandaff 1601–1617, who claimed to have found the saint's stone coffin while repairing the church.
 The church also possesses several monuments to Bishops of Llandaff, up to the end of the 17th century.
 The building was heavily restored in the 1880s.
 Hando recounts the story told to him by an old lady who had lived in Mathern and who claimed to have seen for herself, in 1881, the stone coffin bearing the remains of St. Tewdrig with his mortal wound (a hole in the skull made by a spear-point) still visible.
-The medieval font was recovered from beneath the porch by Canon E. T. Davies in 1943.
+The medieval font was recovered from beneath the porch by Canon E.T.
+Davies in 1943.
 Close to the church is the ancient St. Tewdric's Well, mentioned by the historian Nennius in the 8th or 9th century.
 The church is a Grade I listed building as of 19 August 1955.